particle-iot/docs/src/content/hardware/migration-guides/msom-b-series-migration-guide.md

 - Maintain these values at no-load as well as maximum load
 {{!-- END shared-blurb --}}

-If you are migrating from the B Series SoM, note that the required current on 3.3V is 500 mA with the M SoM, vs. 150 mA on the B Series SoM, because of the Wi-Fi radio.
+If you are migrating from the B Series SoM, note that the required current on 3.3V is 500 mA with the M-SoM, vs. 150 mA on the B Series SoM, because of the Wi-Fi radio.

 ### Brief comparison